 Literacy is taught through a whole/small/whole group model for learning.
 This enables the teacher to differentiate the teaching focus and learning experiences to cater for individual children’s needs.
 The role of the teacher is to provide contexts for learning that will enable children to develop control of language and enjoy using it, so that they can interact effectively in a literate society.

-A range of interventions exist to support students who require further assistance in the area of Literacy.
-Included in these interventions are programs such as Levelled Literacy Intervention (LLI), Group Reading and Rereading Easy Texts Aloud Daily (GRREAD), Rapid Automatised Naming (RAN) and Year Prep-6 Target Teaching groups.
+St Christopher's has a range of interventions to support students who require further assistance in the area of Literacy.
+Included in these interventions are programs such as MiniLit, MacqLit, Levelled Literacy Intervention (LLI), Group Reading and Rereading Easy Texts Aloud Daily (GRREAD), Rapid Automatised Naming (RAN) and Year Prep-6 Target Teaching groups.